2600hz/kazoo/applications/callflow/doc/play.md

 #### Endless Playback

 Endless playback is exactly that - playback of the media will not stop on the channel until the channel is hung up.
-The media is not interruptible.
+The media is uninterruptible.

 `endless_playback=true` takes precedence over `loop_count>0` if both are included.